vuejs/vue-cli/docs/guide/cli-service.md

 In addition to the command line flags, you can also configure the dev server using the [devServer](../config/#devserver) field in `vue.config.js`.

+`[entry]` in the CLI command is defined as *the entry file*, not *an additional entry file*.
+If you overwrite the entry in the CLI, then the entries from `config.pages` are no longer considered, which may cause an error.

 ## vue-cli-service build

 ```